 |Sat Fat 5.2g||26%|

-Add the potatoes and stock and bring to a gentle boil for ten minutes.
+Bring to a gentle boil for 10 minutes.

 Check out the video to this recipe below and many other potato recipe videos on our video hub.

 200g streaky bacon, chopped